Porges/ways-to-play/src/games/pigeon-lottery/index.md

 {% imageEnd %}

 The game traveled everywhere that Chinese people migrated to.
 In particular, it seems to have been popular in places with goldfields where Chinese men came to work in the late 19th century: San Francisco in the USA, British Columbia in Canada, Victoria in Australia, and New Zealand.

+Despite the existence of other very similar games in China, such as the ‘mountain lottery’ (<span lang="zh">山票</span> Mandarin: <span lang="zh-Latn-pinyin">shān piào</span>, Cantonese: <span lang="yue-Latn-jyutping">saan1 piu3</span>), the pigeon lottery was the only one that was successfully popularized amongst Europeans.[@BettingOnEmpire p.
+193]

 ### In the United States